For native builds, this builds and runs a test for the bug itself.

 Another option would be to add a define in configure that the code #ifndef/#errors without...

-Then people will just remove the #error
+Then people will just remove the #error.

 Also every form of conditional compilation makes it harder for us to test on Travis reliably.

 I think all of these are more or less acceptable solutions but each of them has some disadvantages.
-What’s the disadvantage of secp256k1_memcmp_var
+What's the disadvantage of secp256k1_memcmp_var?

-obviously can’t help with stdlib calling __builtin_memcmp
+Note that secp256k1_memcmp_var obviously can't help with stdlib calling __builtin_memcmp either ;)

 Note that

-obviously can’t help with stdlib calling__builtin_memcmp
+secp256k1_memcmp_varobviously can't help with stdlib calling__builtin_memcmpeither ;)

 obviously :)